relativityone/server-integrationpoints-integrationpoints/source/DynamicallyLoadedDLLs/README.txt

-DO NOT USE THIS DLLs.
-This is only use in our tests
+DO NOT USE THESE DLLs.
+They are for only to be use in our integration tests